bsherman/ublue-custom/README.md

 ## Applications

-- Unlike the [ublue base image](https://github.com/ublue-os/base), flatpak applications are installed system wide, but are they are still not on the base image, as they install to /var.
-- Also unlike the [ublue base image](https://github.com/ublue-os/base), the yafti "first run script" only executes for the default user which first logs into the system.
-We still use that process to customize flatpak refs and install default apps, but it only needs to run once as we install those apps to system.
-- Several applications are available for (optional) install via yafti: [list of applications](https://github.com/bsherman/ublue-custom/blob/main/etc/yafti.yml#L24C5-L101)
+- Flatpaks
+    - This image does not actually change Fedora flatpak application defaults, but suggests changing them
+        - Silverblue (Kinoite, Sericea, etc) by default, only come with the "fedora" flatpak remote pre-installed, and the Gnome apps which come on Silverblue are installed from that location
+    - I suggest using the included `just setup-flatpak-repos` command to remove the `fedora` flatpak remote (and all apps from it) and setup the `flathub` remote (see below)
+    - Then run `just install-apps-gnome` to install the now missing apps (plus a few nice extras)
+    - Run `just` recipe with `-n` for a dry-run, eg: `just -n install-apps-creative`
 - Lightly-tested scripts for easily enabling/disabling LUKS auto-unlock using TPM2.
   - `luks-enable-tpm2-autounlock` - backup `/etc/crypttab` and `systemd-cryptenroll`s TPM2 for unlock; requires existing LUKS2 password
   - `luks-disable-tpm2-autounlock` - restores the backup of `/etc/crypttab` and safely `systemd-cryptenroll` wipes TPM2 unlock slot

-## Further Customization
+## Just Customizations

-A `just` task runner default config is included for further customization after first boot.
+A `just` task runner default config is included for easy customization after first boot.
 It will copy the template from `/etc/justfile` to your home directory.
 After that run the following commands:

 - `just` - Show all tasks, more will be added in the future
+    - setup-flatpak-repos           # Setup flathub remote, remove fedora remote if present
     - bios                          # Boot into this device's BIOS/UEFI screen
     - changelogs                    # Show the changelog
     - clean-system                  # Clean up old containers and flatpaks